 Using Spot Instances

-To help you manage your cloud resource costs, Cloudera supports Spot instances.
+To help you manage your cloud resource costs, Cloudera supports AWS Spot instances.
 Spot instances are Amazon EC2 instances that you can bid on.
 They run just like On-Demand instances, except that they are not provisioned until the instance price falls below your bid price.
 Amazon will terminate the instances when the instance price exceeds your bid price.
 Spot instances allow you to add capacity to your clusters at a low price.

 - Hive on Spark